-- 6.48 The conservation area would benefit from more sympathetically designed lighting columns and lanterns should the opportunity ever arise. - 6.49 Careful consideration should be given to the number and location of street signs so as to avoid clutter.
-These should be reviewed with a view to reducing the number of columns by fixing signs to lamp posts etc. - 6.50 The remaining cast iron street name plates should if possible be retained.
+- 6.51 The conservation area would benefit from more sympathetically designed lighting columns and lanterns should the opportunity ever arise.
+Lighting furniture could be improved along the river front and reviewed elsewhere. - 6.52 All existing concrete or metal bollards should be reviewed, and if they are still required be replaced with the traditional cast iron bollards. - 6.53 Careful consideration should be given to the number and location of street signs so as to avoid clutter.
+These should be reviewed with a view to reducing the number of columns by fixing signs to lamp posts etc. - 6.54 The few remaining cast iron street name plates should if possible be retained.